Position

 Qualifications

-• Bachelor’s degree in social work, psychology, criminal justice, or a related field (Master’s degree preferred).
+• Bachelor's degree in social work, psychology, criminal justice, or a related field.

-• Previous experience working with victims of domestic violence or in a related field.
+• Previous experience working with individuals who have experienced domestic violence or in a related field.

 • Strong understanding of domestic violence dynamics, legal rights, and available resources.